ssvassiliev/fibertrace/README.md

 3. 3D water density map:                        "Oxygen.pdb", "Hydrogen.pdb"
 4. 3D diffusion tensor field:                   "tensors.sit"

+Values are saved in the "occupancy" field of the ATOM record.
+In case of diffusion coefficient weighting factors are save in the "beta" field.

 ### Output of the "streamline" program: ###
 1. Streamlines color-coded by  anisotropy: streamline_A.mol2
 2. Streamlines color-coded by  diffusion:  streamline_D.mol2